KhronosGroup/Vulkan-ValidationLayers/BUILD.md

     cmake --build .

 ### Linux Notes

-#### WSI Support Build Options

-By default, the repository components are built with support for the Vulkan-defined WSI display servers: Xcb, Xlib, and Wayland.
-It is recommended to build the repository components with support for these display servers to maximize their usability across Linux platforms.
-If it is necessary to build these modules without support for one of the display servers, the appropriate CMake option of the form `BUILD_WSI_xxx_SUPPORT` can be set to `OFF`.

 #### Linux Install to System Directories

 Installing the files resulting from your build to the systems directories is